msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 I think the definition the fluency for everyone is different, but for myself fluency meant the above definition but also meant a lot more.
 It meant being able to do the the things a normal Japanese person could do.
 This means, watching TV, listening to radio, communicating with cashiers, understanding locals, being able to go on dates and just overall, ease of **understanding** and speaking Japanese.

 When I first moved to Japan I was a Snowboarding Instructor and lived up in Hokkaido in a ski town called Niseko and initially had zero desire to learn Japanese being totally surrounded by foreigners.
 After about a month or two of living there I started realizing how awesome Japanese sounded to me and how useful it would be to be able to speak and read Japanese.
 I thought how fucking awesome would it be if I could learn what a "Spirit Bomb" was in Japanese.
 And every time I looked at some mysterious Japanese text it motivated me to start learning.
+Of course as a young 25 year old male 2 things in particular motivated me, anime and girls.

 ![When I pooped, EVEN the toilets were trying to motivate me.](./japanese-toilet.jpg)